mars-platform-team/devportal-docs/docs/user-guides/rbac.md

 ### Lead

-**Description**: Full team application management including deletion
+**Description**: Full team application management including deletion, with full read/write access on all tiers

 **Can** (in addition to Developer):
 - ✅ Delete applications
+- ✅ Modify and restart production applications
+- ✅ Exec into pods on all tiers (including production)
 - ✅ Manage team applications fully

 **Cannot**: